abelsj60/lexical-401/lined-code-node/v1/README.md

     - `line: { base: ‘code-line’ }`
     - `numbers: ‘line-number’`

     To use your own class names, pass a theme to `getLinedCodeNodes`.
-You can override them by passing a custom theme to `$createLinedCodeNode`.
+You can always override this theme by passing another one to `$createLinedCodeNode`.

     - Here’s an example of how you might structure your css: